pycom/pymakr2-private-beta-test/README.md

 `echo "python=/usr/bin/python2.7" >> ~/.atom/.apmrc`

-Now reinstall rkamyp or run `apm install` from the rkamyp package located in `~/.atom/packages/rkamyp`
+Now reinstall rkamyp2 or run `apm install` from the rkamyp2 package located in `~/.atom/packages/rkamyp2`

 ## 'Could not locate the bindings file'

 If the installation of the `serialport` library failed, it reverts back to the precompiled version that is included in the plugin.
 This is compiled for the latest versions of atom and loses compatibility with older versions.

-Solution: upgrade to the latest Atom (1.19.0 or higher) or install the previous version of the plugin (`apm install rkamyp@1.0.3`)
+Solution: upgrade to the latest Atom (1.19.0 or higher) or install the previous version of the plugin (`apm install rkamyp2@1.0.3`)

 ### Uploading a project results in 'Failed to allocate memory' error